im7mortal/prettybenchcmp/README.md

 prettybenchcmp -short -benchtime 10s -count 2 -cpu 1,2,4 -changed -mag -best
 ```

 First time when you use it.
-It will create .benchLog file which exist
+It will create *.benchHistory* file which exist
 bench history in the special format.
 Check [format of .benchHistory](https://github.com/im7mortal/prettybenchcmp#Format-of-.benchHistory) for details

 It will return standard output of [benchcmp](https://godoc.org/golang.org/x/tools/cmd/benchcmp).
 Like: